beer-garden/brewtils/UPGRADING.md

 ### General Organization

 #### Brewtils `__all__`
 Two deprecated names have been removed from the top-level brewtils `__all__`.
-The names are still available from the top-level brewtils package so imports will still work but they will be removed completely in a future release.
+The names are still available from the top-level brewtils package so imports will still work, but they will be removed completely in a future release.

 - `RemotePlugin`
 - `get_bg_connection_parameters`